 Written by The Heloni Team | June 1, 2020

 If you are there in the morning and you need a boost, The Coffee Tree has a rich selection of artisan blends.
-Once you are there and you love drowning in nostalgia, check out the vintage shops Yesterday’s Bread for some vintage dresses or Hotsy Totsy for a perculiar collection of second hand clothes.
+Once you are there and you love drowning in nostalgia, check out the vintage shops Yesterday’s Bread for some vintage dresses or Hotsy Totsy for a peculiar collection of second-hand clothes.
 Fancy a treat?
 Then off you go to Ama Laxei on Kalidromiou street, a restaurant with a picturesque courtyard of trees.
-Still have time for a drink, then head down to the The Black Cat Bar (Mavros Gatos) on Koletti for some Exarcheia originality and style.
+Still have time for a drink, then head down to The Black Cat Bar (Mavros Gatos) on Koletti for some Exarcheia originality and style.